Library

 Collect quantitative and qualitative data from a large panel.
 Recruit from their 2 million strong participant pool.
 Or bring your own testers.

 Evaluate the information architecture of your application.
 Analyze results with a UX expert on the platform.
+And use AI-powered analysis features to interpret feedback and usability data more quickly.

 G2 Rating: 4.4 out of 5